 See our Combined Platforms in action.
 View Case Study I: Multi-phosphorylated peptides

 GenScript considers product yield as an important peptide synthesis criteria.
 High yield is achieved via our innovative microwave technology.
 The use of microwave heating in automated peptide synthesis decreases the time required to complete each cycle of coupling and deprotection.
 The microwave energy delivered prevents the growing peptide chain from folding or forming aggregates, and facilitates chemical bonding.
 The result is that peptides can be easily and efficiently stitched together, allowing the synthesis of longer peptides and the introduction of various modifications to peptide chains, including the addition of sugars and other groups.
 With microwave technology, we can synthesize phosphopeptides with relative ease.

 See our Microwave Technology in action.
-View Case Study II: Multi-phosphorylated peptides
+View Case Study II: Express Peptides from just 5 days

 Ligation Technology: Long peptide synthesis (up to 200 AA)

 PepPower™ employs proprietary ligation techniques which allow us to achieve high yields of very long peptides by first synthesizing several shorter sequences and then ligating them together with high efficiency.
 GenScript's scientists routinely synthesize peptides 40-50 AA in length and can synthesize peptides up to 200 AA long.